Battle of Vienna, Virginia: Aftermath

 The Union force suffered casualties of eight soldiers killed and four wounded.
 The Confederates reported no casualties.

 The Union officers were criticized for not sending skirmishers in front of the train which had moved slowly along the track and for disregarding the warning given to them by the local Union sympathizer.
 The Battle of Vienna followed the Union defeat at the Battle of Big Bethel only a week earlier and historian William C. Davis noted that "the press were much agitated by the minor repulse at Vienna on June 17, and the people were beginning to ask when the Federals would gain some victories."

-Historian Charles Poland, Jr. says the Battle of Fairfax Court House (June 1861), the Battle of Arlington Mills, the Battle of Vienna, Virginia and several other brief clashes in the area at this time "were among the antecedents of the forthcoming first battle at Bull Run."
+Historian Charles Poland, Jr. says the Battle of Fairfax Court House, the Battle of Arlington Mills, the Battle of Vienna, Virginia and several other brief clashes in the area at this time "were among the antecedents of the forthcoming first battle at Bull Run."
 He also said that the battle has been "cited as the first time the railroad was used in warfare."
 He no doubt was referring to the use of the railroad for troop movements or involvement in combat or both because some use of railroads for moving ammunition and supplies was made during the Crimean War.

-Skirmishes took place at Vienna, Virginia on July 9, 1861 and on July 17, 1861 as Union forces began their slow march to Manassas, Virginia and the First Battle of Bull Run (Battle of First Manassas).
+Further engagements took place at Vienna on July 9, 1861, and on July 17, 1861, as Union forces began their slow march to Manassas, Virginia and the First Battle of Bull Run (Battle of First Manassas).

 The railroad, which had eventually become the Washington and Old Dominion Railroad, was abandoned in 1968 and later turned into the Washington & Old Dominion Railroad Trail.
 A historical marker that the Northern Virginia Regional Park Authority erected near the Trail stands at the battle site, about 0.25 mi east of the crossing of the Trail and Park Street.